 Begin community projects (such as a community garden) that don’t require people to be “preppers.”.
 As you do so, you can mention the importance such projects would play in an SHTF scenario without making that the project’s purpose.
 Work to build codependency relationships by bartering (people love to feel their skills are valued anyways).

 Work to create a more independent and sustainable community and get people on board simply because it will benefit them or because it’s the right thing to do without any mention of prepping.
 Once you build these kinds of relationships with people, you can choose whether to bring prepping ideas into it as well.

 Remember: a strong community of people can learn skills and come together to do what’s necessary when SHTF, but a weak community–even of people who think similarly and have excellent survival plans–will deteriorate and cause harm.

-If you’ve just been thinking abut prepping and but haven’t made your move yet, get started today by downloading my Paracord 101 Tips eBook!
+If you’ve been thinking about prepping but haven’t made your move yet, get started today by downloading my Paracord 101 Tips eBook.

 Unfortunately, there seems to be far more opportunity out there than ability… We should remember that good fortune often happens when opportunity meets with preparation.Thomas A. Edison